Wolf-Livestock Conflict Minimization Programs in Colorado

 Conflict Minimization Program

 CPW can provide turbo-fladry and scare devices to livestock owners on a case-by-case basis.
-Temporary conflict minimization materials will be loaned to livestock owners only by written request on a form furnished by CPW staff and such materials will be delivered by CPW with instructions on their use and installation.
 If available, CPW staff may assist with deploying materials like fladry and fox lights.
-CPW will also provide education to livestock owners on other conflict minimization techniques that are recommended in CPW’s Wolf Resource Guide
+CPW staff are also available to provide techniques assistance to livestock owners on other conflict minimization techniques through collaboration, with producers, on a site assessment for their specifics operations.

 Colorado Range Rider Program

-CPW is partnering with CDA on the Colorado Range Rider program, which hires, trains, and deploys contracted range riders from April to October in counties with wolf activity.
+CPW is partnering with CDA on the Colorado Range Rider program, which hires, trains, and deploys contracted range riders from May through October on open-range grazing situations in collaboration with livestock producers.

 Colorado State University’s Center for Human Carnivore Coexistence (CHCC)